 A trip to the Lofoten Islands is something I recommend to everyone, but only if you are willing to compromise with Mother Nature and her thousand facets.
 To accept the possibility of seeing it rain and snow within a couple of hours.
 To feel the “breeze” of blizzards (obviously in winter).

 In the itinerary that you will find in the next paragraphs, I have included the precautions to implement if your trip takes place in winter or in summer, because this will really make a difference.

 What do you say, let’s begin?
-Here is a one-week itinerary of the Lofoten Islands on the road!
+Here is a one-week Lofoten Islands itinerary on the road!

-This itinerary in the Lofoten Islands is suitable for those who have about a week at their disposal.
+This Lofoten Islands itinerary is suitable for those who have about a week at their disposal.

 If you have more time, don’t worry: at the end of the article you will also find some tips for visiting another area of the archipelago, as well as 3 additional destinations that will make you continue your journey north.